allenlin90/programmingLearning/golang/goTheCompleteGuide/README.md

 ## 4.1.
 Which problem do structs solve

+1. Similar to `objects` and `maps` in Javascript, `Struct` in golang helps to prevent passing multiple arguments to a function in specific order and explicitly redeclare typings multiple times.

 ## 4.2.
 Defining a struct type

 ## 4.3.
 Instantiating structs and structs literal notation